Banks operating within the Eurozone will soon be required to notify the European Central Bank (ECB) every time they are hit by a major cyber attack.

 The $81m heist, which is believed to have been carried out by the Lazarus Group, stunned the cybersecurity and banking sectors.

-The WannaCry malware that compromised parts of the NHS and thousands more organisations, including several Russian banks, last month prompted a fresh focus on cybersecurity.
+The WannaCry malware that compromised parts of the NHS and thousands more organisations, including several Russian banks, last month has also prompted a fresh focus on cybersecurity.

 Around half of banks now consider cybersecurity as one of their top three priorities.